 Crickets and frogs creating a cacophony of sound that sweep through your open windows when you lay your head down on your pillow at night.
 Fireflies thick as fog and deer walking through your yard as you sit on the porch drinking a cold beer.
 The joys of finding a little spot to swim that no one else knows about.
 Little micro 5 degree swings in temperature that you can literally feel degree by degree as they settle down on you in the evening and feel better than a million bucks.

-While we have physical walls in our home, the blurring of lines between the outdoors and indoors is something that we experience intimately every day.
+While we have physical walls with beautiful mural wallpaper in our home, the blurring of lines between the outdoors and indoors is something that we experience intimately every day.
 It forces us to keep moving with the cycles of the days and seasons.
 It keeps us rooted in what’s going on around us and acutely aware of the nature that is present among us.
 There is no divide, no detachment, no nature that we don’t experience – for better or worse.
 And for us, that gain is well worth any temporary discomfort that we experience from the heat or cold.

 But just to cover our bases and because we don’t like the backs of legs being sweaty anymore than you do, we’re going to have someone come out and give us a quote for central heating and air tomorrow.
 What?
 Did you think we were going to stay romantic and idealistic forever?
 It’s hot as hell and we are only human after all.